-Peter Kálmán BASS-BARITONE (BUDAPEST, HUNGARY) THIS SEASON Dr. Bartolo in Il Barbiere di Siviglia at the Met for his debut and in concert with Les Musiciens du Prince-Monaco, Dr. Bartolo in Le Nozze di Figaro at Covent Garden, the title role of Falstaff and Méphistophélès in Faust at the Hungarian State Opera, and Publio in La Clemenza di Tito and Alberich in Das Rheingold in Monte Carlo.
+Peter Kálmán bass-baritone (budapest, hungary) THIS SEASON Dr. Bartolo in II Barbiere di Siviglia at the Met for his debut and in concert with Les Musiciens du Prince-Monaco, Dr. Bartolo in Le Nozze di Figaro at Covent Garden, the title role of Falstaff and Méphistophélès in Faust at the Hungarian State Opera, and Publio in La Clemenza di Tito and Alberich in Das Rheingold in Monte Carlo.
 CAREER HIGHLIGHTS He regularly appears at the Hungarian State Opera, where his roles have included Klingsor in Parsifal, Don Alfonso in Così fan tutte, Scarpia in Tosca, Alberich in the Ring cycle, the Four Villains in Les Contes d'Hoffmann, Woland in Levente Gyöngyösi's A Mester és Margarita, Nick Shadow in The Rake's Progress, Dr. Dulcamara in L'Elisir d'Amore, Dr. Bartolo in Il Barbiere di Siviglia, and the title roles of Don Giovanni, Gianni Schicchi, and Don Pasquale, among many others.
 Recent performances elsewhere include Achilla in Giulio Cesare at the Vienna State Opera, Alfio in Cavalleria Rusticana and Melisso in Handel's Alcina in Monte Carlo, Don Magnifico in La Cenerentola at the Théâtre des Champs-Elysées and in Dresden, and Publio in concert with Les Musiciens du Prince-Monaco.

-Jack Swanson
+Jack Swanson tenor (stillwater, minnesota)

-TENOR (STILLWATER, MINNESOTA)

-THIS SEASON Count Almaviva in Il Barbiere di Siviglia at the Met for his debut and the Vienna State Opera, Don Ramiro in La Cenerentola at Houston Grand Opera, Mozart's Requiem with the Minnesota Orchestra and Boston Symphony Orchestra, Ernesto in Don Pasquale in Hamburg, and Edoardo Milfort in La Cambiale di Matrimonio at Pesaro's Rossini Opera Festival.
-CAREER HIGHLIGHTS Recent performances include Cavaliere Belfiore in Il Viaggio a Reims and Count Almaviva at the Rossini Opera Festival; Count Almaviva in Verona; the title role of Candide, Don Ramiro, and Ferrando in Così fan tutte at the Norwegian National Opera; Don Ramiro at Lyric Opera of Chicago; Fenton in Falstaff at Houston Grand Opera; Candide at the Atlanta Opera and in Hanover; Tonio in La Fille du Régiment at Utah Opera; the title role in the world premiere of Paola Prestini's Edward Tulane at Minnesota Opera; Ferrando in Strasbourg and Frankfurt; and Tamino in Die Zauberflöte in Nancy.
+THIS SEASON Count Almaviva in II Barbiere di Siviglia at the Met for his debut and the Vienna State Opera, Don Ramiro in La Cenerentola at Houston Grand Opera, Mozart's Requiem with the Minnesota Orchestra and Boston Symphony Orchestra, Ernesto in Don Pasquale in Hamburg, and Edoardo Milfort in La Cambiale di Matrimonio at Pesaro's Rossini Opera Festival.
+CAREER HIGHLIGHTS Recent performances include Cavaliere Belfiore in II Viaggio a Reims and Count Almaviva at the Rossini Opera Festival; Count Almaviva in Verona; the title role of Candide, Don Ramiro, and Ferrando in Così fan tutte at the Norwegian National Opera; Don Ramiro at Lyric Opera of Chicago; Fenton in Falstaff at Houston Grand Opera; the title role in the world premiere of Paola Prestini's Edward Tulane at Minnesota Opera; Ferrando in Strasbourg and Frankfurt; and Tamino in Die Zauberflöte in Nancy.
 He has also sung Count Almaviva at Austin Opera, the Santa Fe Opera, Portland Opera, Lyric Opera of Kansas City; in Turin, Cologne, and São Paulo; and on tour with Glyndebourne.

 The Cast CONTINUED